Memphis vs. Temple NCAA Football Odds, Plays and Insights | October 2, 2021

 Temple Stats and Trends

-- The Owls have been underdogs by 11 points or more one time this year and have not covered the spread once.
+- The Owls have been underdogs by 11 points or more one time this season and have not covered the spread once.

-- Temple's games this season have hit the over one time in three opportunities (33.3%).
+- Temple's games this year have eclipsed the over/under one time in three opportunities (33.3%).

 - Temple is 1-1 against the spread and 2-0 overall in games when it records more than 31.8 points.